looooo/pastix/docs/doxygen/chapters/Pastix_benchmarking.md

 ## Send the results to the ElasticSearch database

-The last step of the ` patix_guix.sh` script consists in sending the results to the ElasticSearch database.
-To perform this step, a python script parses the results from the runs to convert them to the ElasticSearch format, and then update the database with the following command:
+The last step of the `pastix_guix.sh` script consists in sending the results to the ElasticSearch database.
+To perform this step, a python script parses the results from the runs to convert them to the ElasticSearch format, and then updates the database with the following command:

 ```sh
 python3 ${PASTIX_DIR}/tools/bench/jube/add_result.py \